BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 *In Next.js*

 - Your code executes on the server *first* and in the browser *second*
+  - On the server, this could be at [buildtime or at runtime](#application-development-lifecycle)
 - You *do not* have access to Web APIs & the DOM *on the server*
 - You *do* have access to a whole new set of [APIs in Node.js](https://nodejs.org/docs/latest/api/)
 - You *can* include secret & sensitive information (API keys, connection strings, passwords, etc...) on the server

 In addition to the above this also means implementing functionality which may have had a common best practice for SPAs now has multiple approaches to choose from depending on a variety of factors related to how you design your application.

 Authentication is a good example of this kind of functionality.
-If you're interested in auth specifically, [Auth0 has a good overview article](https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/) on some considerations for Next.js.
+If you're interested in auth specifically, [Auth0 has a good overview article](https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/) on considerations in Next.js.

 ## Time